Spend analysis has been around for a long time as a tool for procurement organizations to make better sourcing decisions.

-I could not find any definite sources on who invented spend analysis and when exactly, but it seems that first applications of spend analysis have been conducted sometime in the mid-1990s.
+I could not find any definite sources on who invented spend analysis and when exactly, but it seems that the first applications of spend analysis have been conducted sometime in the mid-1990s.

-During these 20+ years that spend analysis has been around, there has been a lot of technological advances as it has mostly moved out from manual spreadsheets to SaaS solutions enabling process automation, usability, data quality and frequent data refreshes.
+During these 20+ years that spend analysis has been around, there have been a lot of technological advances as it has mostly moved from manual spreadsheets to SaaS solutions enabling process automation, usability, data quality, and frequent data refreshes.

-In the recent years, analytics (along with big data, machine learning and AI) has become one of the most hyped things in the business world in general.
+In recent years, analytics (along with big data, machine learning, and AI) has become one of the most hyped things in the business world.
 Data has been described as the new oil and the next big thing.
 However, few businesses have been able to realize the potential of analytics in practice.

 The reason is not that spend analysis is somehow flawed in itself.
-Quite the opposite – a robust spend analysis is a very valuable tool for any procurement organization.
-Of course if your spend analysis is not well implemented and is not providing value, it can be very hard to see value in applying analytics in procurement in more general.
+Quite the opposite – a robust spend analysis is a valuable tool for any procurement organization.
+Of course, if your spend analysis is not well implemented and is not providing value, it can be very hard to see value in applying analytics in procurement in more general.
 If this is your problem, your first step should probably be to get your spend analysis fixed ASAP.

-However, the main reason why I see spend analysis as being harmful for realizing the potential of analytics is something totally different: the problem is that that spend analysis is a well-established concept in the procurement software market that it is limiting the procurement community’s thinking regarding what analytics could actually mean for procurement today and in the future.
+However, the main reason why I see spend analysis as being harmful to realizing the potential of analytics is something different: the problem is that that spend analysis is a well-established concept in the procurement software market that it is limiting the procurement community’s thinking regarding what analytics could actually mean for procurement today and in the future.

 The wider potential of analytics in procurement

 But what is then this “wider potential of analytics in procurement”?
 What should the greater vision of analytics be for procurement?

 First, analytics should help you to understand and influence your total spend, identify opportunities, deliver savings, source and collaborate effectively, manage risks, and enable sustainability.
-This has much in common with basic spend analysis, but with advances such as integrating market and other external data, taking into account category specific requirements, and building forecasting capabilities.
+This has much in common with basic spend analysis, but with advances such as integrating market and other external data, taking into account category-specific requirements, and building forecasting capabilities.